snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 To create your first trigger, simply select the "Add trigger" button.
 You can edit or delete an existing trigger by clicking the dedicated buttons beside each entry in the triggers list.

-A modal will appear, allowing you to upload an image and provide additional context, such as the URL to the page on which this trigger applies.
+A dialog will appear, allowing you to upload an image and provide additional context, such as the URL to the page on which this trigger applies.

 ![Event Triggers](images/event-triggers.png)